oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

    processing a JADN model; it is not normally used by JADN schema authors.

-The BaseType must be one of the twelve JADN core types previously identified.
+The CoreType must be one of the twelve JADN core types previously identified.

 #### 3.1.1.2 TypeOptions